 Areas of Expertise

-19th– and 20th–century Russian literature; Russian and Soviet film; Russia and Iran.
+19th– and 20th–century Russian literature; Russian and Soviet film and intellectual history.

 Education